|Style||Escorted or Guided

 Day 5: Canakkale, Dardanelles & Istanbul.
 Continue north by ferry across the Dardanelles, a narrow straight connecting the Aegean Sea with the Sea of Marmara.
 This strait, like the Bosphurus in Istanbul, separates Europe from Asia.

 Visit Gallipoli, where one of the fiercest battles of World War I took place.
 The Gallipoli campaign was the first major battle undertaken by the Australian and New Zealand Army Corps (ANZAC).
 The struggle laid the grounds for the Turkish War of Independence and the foundation of the Republic of Turkey, led by Mustafa Kemal Ataturk.
 Continue on to Istanbul and check into your centrally located hotel.
 Enjoy an afternoon at leisure.
 Accommodations: Kent Hotel Istanbul on all others.
 Breakfast provided.

 Day 6: Istanbul.
 Enjoy a full day in Istanbul at leisure.
 Breakfast provided.

 Optional Excursion (purchased locally): Istanbul dinner show, $80.
 In the evening, you may also choose an optional Istanbul by night with dinner and show, experiencing local cuisine and folklore.
-This optional excursion can only be purchased locally ($80 per person).

 Later visit nearby Hagia Sophia, also known as Ayasofya, built by the emperor Justinian I between 537 and 543 AD.
 The Hagia Sophia is famous for its massive dome and Byzantine architecture, which inspired much of the Blue Mosque.
 Built as an Orthodox basilica, and later became a mosque and finally a museum in 1935.
 The balance of the day is at leisure to explore this fascinating city, or take one of our optional tours.
 Breakfast provided.